 Post-traumatic Stress Disorder is a mental illness that develops in some people who have experienced a shocking, scary, or dangerous event.
-Many veterans experience and are service connected for PTSD because of their traumatic events during service.
+Many veterans experience and are service-connected for PTSD because of traumatic events that occur during service.
 PTSD can also lead to the development of other conditions.
 Those conditions can also be service connected.

 This article will cover:

 Post-traumatic stress disorder is a mental health condition developed in response to a shocking, terrifying, or traumatic event.
 PTSD symptoms commonly affect Veterans and service members, who may experience a wide range of negative effects as a result of prolonged trauma, stress, and other risk factors.
 Symptoms of PTSD include:

 If you believe you are experiencing the symptoms of PTSD, or related mental health disorders, contact your medical provider or your local VA medical center, who can help connect you to mental health services and the assistance you require.
 If you believe you are in crisis, please dial 911 or call the Veteran’s mental health line by

 As with all primary service-connected disabilities, to get service connected for PTSD, you have to prove three things:

 It is slightly more difficult to confirm your PTSD was caused by an in-service event because the VA is prohibited from relying solely on your testimony to determine if your in-service stressor occurred.
 But, the VA still has a duty to assist you in confirming your stressful event.